vsrinivas/fuchsia/examples/media/media_player_flutter/README.md

 # Flutter-based Media Player Example App

-This directory contains an application that uses apps/media and Flutter to create a media player.
+This directory contains an application that uses media and Flutter to create a media player.

 ## USAGE